CarlosAMercedes/vmware-virtual-lab/README.md

 - Installed and promoted DC01 as a domain controller.
 - Installed and authorized DHCP on DC02.
 - Joined both Windows clients and the Linux system to the network.
-- Set up file shares, permissions, and a DoD-style logon banner through Group Policy.
+- Set up file shares, permissions, and a DoD style logon banner through Group Policy.
 - Verified connectivity with ping tests and access checks.

 ---